 These trends will likely lead to the break-up of larger data centres into smaller, more local facilities close to these cells.
 New, low-latency IoT-type applications like the remote surgery and driverless cars examples will clearly depend on data processing, communications channels and power infrastructures that offer very highly reliability alongside ground-breaking performance.
 This will call for Tier 3 and Tier 4 data centres with near 100% redundancy.

 The above predictions for 5G indicate a proliferation of small and very small data centres – but these data centres, however small, must be just as reliable as the best of their larger counterparts.
 So how can UPS technology facilitate the scaled-down yet highly-reliable power solutions essential to such environments?

-The answer lies with today’s transformerless modular topology, as exemplified by Kohler Uninterruptible Power’s PowerWAVE 8000DPA UPS – See Fig.1.
+The answer lies with today’s transformerless modular topology, as exemplified by KOHLER Uninterruptible Power’s KOHLER PW 8000DPA UPS – See Fig.1.
 Designed for low to medium-scale high power density applications, the UPS offers high energy efficiency, 99.9999% (‘Six Nines’) availability and flexible scalability in tower or rack-mountable configurations.

 The system’s Decentralised Parallel Architecture (DPA) means that single points of failure are eliminated, and uptime is maximised.
 Mean time to repair (MTTR) is minimised, as the ‘hot swappable’ modules can be safely removed and replaced without interrupting power to the critical load.

 Fig.1: KOHLER PW 8000DPA UPS system – rack-mounting version